thestippe/thestippe.github.io/_drafts/statistics/regression.md

 description: "Including dependence on external variables"
 ---

-So far we discussed about how to model one variable.
+So far we discussed how to model one variable.
 With this post we will start a discussion on how to model the dependence of one variable on other variables, named **covariates**, **confounders**, **regressors**, **predictors**